researchsoft/website/content/events/2024-01/index.md

 summary = """
-The SciLifeLab Data Centre and the Research Software Alliance (ReSA) are hosting an international workshop in Uppsala September 9-13, 2024.The workshop will focus on operationalizing the  Amsterdam Declaration on Funding Research Software Sustainability (ADORE.software) by developing a monitoring framework to benchmark how funders are currently supporting the sustainability of research software using the recommendations as a starting point.
-Additionally, the workshop will examine how such a  monitoring framework can be leveraged by funders and the community to prioritize critical areas for improvement.
+The SciLifeLab Data Centre and ReSA are hosting an international workshop in Uppsala, Sweden, from September 9-13, 2024.The workshop will focus on operationalizing the [Amsterdam Declaration on Funding Research Software Sustainability](https://adore.software/) (ADORE.software) by developing a monitoring framework to benchmark how funders are currently supporting the sustainability of research software using the recommendations as a starting point.
+Additionally, the workshop will examine how such a  monitoring framework can be leveraged by funders and the community to prioritize.
 """